AStefan93/MovieScrapper/README.md

 # MovieScrapper
 Titles.txt contains a list of movies that appear in all three websites.

+Citizen Kane

+The Godfather

+Rear Window

+Casablanca

+Psycho

+Toy Story

 Titles2.txt contains a list of movies that appear in at least two different sites.

 Citizen Kane

 The Godfather

 Rear Window

 Casablanca

 Boyhood

 Vertigo

 Singin' in the Rain

 City Lights

 Moonlight

 Pinocchio

 North by Northwest

 All About Eve

 The Third Man

-Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb Psycho
+Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb

+Psycho

 Roma

 12 Angry Men

 Manchester by the Sea

 The Maltese Falcon

 12 Years a Slave

 The Lady Eve

 Gravity

 Toy Story

 The Bride of Frankenstein

 Snow White and the Seven Dwarfs

 Dunkirk

 Pulp Fiction

 The Irishman

 Shadow of a Doubt

 Inside Out

 Schindler's List

 Apocalypse Now

 Lady Bird

 The Lord of the Rings: The Return of the King

 La La Land